ProgrammingRainbow/ShellGame-SDL2/README.md

 # ShellGame (SDL2)
 ShellGame is an SDL2 to Shell bridge for making games in the Shell.
 It uses an SDL2 game engine server written in C. There are multiple options for starting that server and establishing communication.
 Simply source one of those scripts and start writing your game.
+ShellGame works in Linux and MacOS, using Bash or zsh.
+The communication backends are --pipe, --stdinout, --socket, --shared(Linux only), --client(Linux only).
+Shared is much slower and client is 100 times slower.

 ![Screenshot](screenshot.png)
 ![Screenshot](screenshot1.png)